jessfraz/blog/content/post/the-art-of-closing.md

     original patch request until you have opened your carry patch.
 You obviously need to let the contributor know before hand you will be carrying it so they know they don't waste their time.
-Also be sure to keep their original commit's and add yours on time so the right people get credit :)
+Also be sure to keep their original commit's and add yours on top so the right people get credit :)

     Here's an example: